Querying data

 also accept subqueries, tables, and array expressions as arguments.

-It is a rather common case to have a query with a where
+When working with SQL databases, it is a rather common case to have a query with a WHERE

-Let's imagine that we have a form on a website where a user can optionally filter "Star Wars" films by a director and/or a sequel.
+Imagine a form on a website where a user can optionally filter "Star Wars" films by a director and/or a sequel.
+To construct such a query, you can use the andWhere

 and adjustSelect